How Smoking And Smoke Affects People

 You may wonder what a person does to recover from a situation such as this.
 About the only option available is to file a lawsuit for illegal termination and retaliation, actions which are prohibited under the Americans with Disabilities Act (ADA) and/or the Family and Medical Leave Act (FMLA).
 Unfortunately, justice is not swift, and I have been waiting for my case to come to trial for more than four years.
 During the course of discovery, I learned that several officials from the RTC had spread false allegations about me in an effort to cover their own misdeeds.
 Attorneys for the RTC have not only accused me of everything from fraud to extortion, but have asserted, in court documents, that I admitted doing these things when I have never wavered from the strongest possible denial.
 In short, they have knowingly lied to the judge in an effort to discredit me and to force me into a paltry settlement.

 The defamation of my character and attacks on my integrity have had a profound impact on my life.
 Not only has my reputation suffered seemingly irreparable damage, but I have felt the need to re-evaluate the validity of my beliefs and values.
 While I still cling to the hope that this situation will be resolved soon, I routinely find it difficult to comprehend the amount of punishment I have been forced to tolerate for simply being sensitive to cigarette smoke.
+I even became sensitive to all types of smoke including lawn mower smoke, fireplace smoke, and campfire smoke.
 Without a doubt, the physical pain, torment, and isolation of being ill has been the hardest thing to bear.
 These days, when I start to despair over how much I have lost of my former life, I quickly remind myself that I am now, for the most part, free of the pain I once had to endure for months at a time.
-And, somehow, the staggering debts become less intimidating, the lost possessions relinquish their importance, and the prospect of completely re-building my life doesn t seem quite so overwhelming.
+And, somehow, the staggering debts become less intimidating, the lost possessions relinquish their importance, and the prospect of completely re-building my life doesn't seem quite so overwhelming.